Risk Factors Dashboard

 A reduction in enrollment at colleges and universities could adversely affect the demand for our higher education products.

-Enrollment in US colleges and universities can be adversely affected by many factors, including changes in government and private student loan and grant programs, uncertainty about current and future economic conditions, increases in tuition, general decreases in family income and net worth, and record low unemployment due to an active job market.
+Enrollment in US colleges and universities can be adversely affected by many factors, including changes in government and private student loan and grant programs, uncertainty about current and future economic conditions, increases in tuition, general decreases in family income and net worth, and low unemployment due to an active job market.
 In addition, enrollment levels at colleges and universities outside the US are influenced by global and local economic factors, local political conditions, and other factors that make predicting foreign enrollment levels difficult.
+Reductions in expected levels of enrollment at colleges and universities within the US could adversely affect demand for our higher education offerings, which could adversely impact our consolidated financial position and results of operations.
 Reductions in expected levels of enrollment at colleges and universities both within and outside the US could adversely affect demand for our higher education offerings, which could adversely impact our consolidated financial position and results of operations.

 If we are unable to retain key talent and other colleagues, our consolidated financial condition or results of operations may be adversely affected.